deity-io/falcon-platform-docs/docs/platform/server/api.md

 ```

-You can read more about using inverify js on its [wiki pages](https://github.com/inversify/InversifyJS/tree/master/wiki#wiki)
+You can read more about using inverifyJS on its [wiki pages](https://github.com/inversify/InversifyJS/tree/master/wiki#wiki)